hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250818689v2-appagent-pro-a-proactive-gui-agent-system-for-multidomain-informatio.md

 ---
 layout: default
-title: AppAgent-Pro: A Proactive GUI Agent System for Multidomain Information Integration and User Assistance
+title: "AppAgent-Pro: A Proactive GUI Agent System for Multidomain Information Integration and User Assistance"
 ---

 # AppAgent-Pro: A Proactive GUI Agent System for Multidomain Information Integration and User Assistance